intelligent-machine-learning/dlrover/docs/design/easydl-master.md

 The interface `generate_plan` generates a resource configuration plan for the job at the stage.
-We can implement a ResourceGenerator to query a resource plan from the optimizer of DLRover Brain service or generate a resource plan according to the local job runtime statistics of the training master.
+We can implement a ResourceGenerator to query a resource plan from the optimizer of DLRover Brain service.

+For simplity, we can implement a `ResourceGenerator` to generate a resource plan according to the local runtime statistics in the training master.
+However, the DLRover Brain service can acquire the information of all jobs including completed and running jobs.
+The optimizer of the DLRover Brain can more quickly generate a more optimal resource plan.
+It can short the searching time of optimization.
+What's, using the optimizer of DLRover Brain, we can support the fault-tolerance of the master because all statistics are persisted in a database by DLRover Brain.

 ### Scaler